RBVI/setsApp/README.txt

 Create node set or Create edge set.

 Creating sets from attributes:
-Go to "Create Sets from Selected Nodes/Edges" on the "Sets" panel, and select "Create node set from attributes" or "Create edge set from attributes."
+Go to "New Sets" section on the "Sets" panel, and select "Create set from node attributes" or "Create set from edge attributes."
 A dialog box pops up to allow the user to choose which attribute column to create the set from.
 The program only will create a set for nodes/edges with the same attribute value.
 The current version of the program only uses String attributes, but support for other data types